-If words actually mean things, then Augustus Toplady is judging John Wesley unregenerate:
+If words actually mean things, then Augustus Toplady judged John Wesley to be unregenerate:

 “It has also been suggested, that ‘Mr. Wesley is a very laborious man;’ not more laborious, I presume, than a certain active being, who is said to go to and fro in the earth, and walk up and down in it: nor yet more laborious, I should imagine, than certain ancient Sectarians, concerning whom it was long ago said, ‘Woe unto you Scribes, Pharisees, hypocrites; for ye compass sea and land to make one proselyte. ‘… Mr. Sellon, moreover, reminds me (p.
 128) that, ‘while the shepherds are quarrelling, the wolf gets into the sheep fold;’ not impossible: but it so happens that the present quarrel is not among ‘the shepherds,’ but with the ‘wolf’ himself; which ‘quarrel’ is warranted by every maxim of pastoral meekness and fidelity” (Augustus Toplady, Complete Works, p.
 54).

-To my recollection a “wolf” is not described in the Bible as a true Christian who is merely muddled or confused or something.
+To my recollection a “wolf” is not described in the Bible as a true Christian who is merely muddled or confused.

-Toplady will judge SOME God-haters lost, but he will NOT judge ALL God-haters lost.
+Evidently Toplady will judge SOME God-haters lost but he will NOT judge ALL God-haters lost.
 Toplady writes:

 “Whilst we are upon the earth, we have need of that remarkable caution which Moses gave the children of Israel (y): Speak not thou in thine heart, after that the Lord thy God hath cast them out from before thee, saying, for my righteousness, the Lord hath brought me to possess this land …”